My road bike is none too happy with me right now. There’s a good chance yours is a wee bit ticked at you, too.

 After a summer of sweet togetherness (long weekend rides along the coast and happy jaunts up the block for ice cream and a sunset), it doesn’t feel good to be abandoned to the basement for months at a time, traded in for skis and snowshoes and other implements of snowy adventure.

-Oh yea, that exists!
-It’s called indoor cycling and you can do it at Kennebunkport Bicycle Company.
+Oh yea, that exists.
+It’s called indoor cycling and it’s everywhere.

-Kennebunkport Bicycle Company certainly isn’t the first place to offer indoor cycling classes, but this bike-shop-by-summer has found a way to lure us fair-weather riders in even in the winter.
+Kennebunkport Bicycle Company started offering indoor cycling classes a couple of winters ago.
+This bike-shop-by-summer has found a way to lure us fair-weather riders in even in the winter.
 And while you ride, you’ll get to gaze upon all the road bikes and mountain bikes and cruisers in the shop and fantasize about all the outdoor riding you’ll do in the spring.

 The music was wonderfully loud and strings of blue lights gave the space a cool feel (even though I was sweating my brains out).